 - Luau’s with Open Bars

 - Even Submarine Trips

 There is a lot to do and this is on top of the free/cheap activities we have already mentioned.
-There are a whole host of discount Activity providers and it can be a real challenge to know which offer the best deal and if they are trustworthy.
+There are a whole host of discount Activity providers and it can be a real challenge to know which offers the best deal and if they are trustworthy.

 On the whole, we steer clear.
 Often then the best price can be just booking direct and you are likely to get the best service too.
 However, as with most things, over the years the best always ride to the top.
-Tom Barefoot’s Tours has been offering excursions, trips, and tours in Hawai since 1975 and has the best relationships with vendors out of any provider.
+Tom Barefoot’s Tours has been offering excursions, trips, and tours in Hawaii since 1975 and has the best relationships with vendors out of any provider.
 We see the biggest discounts through Tom and always check out his prices before booking.

 Have Your Say